AISIGSJTU/SEBR/README.md

-# SEBR
-Robust Bayesian Neural Networks by Spectral Expectation Bound Regularization
+This is the official repository for paper *Robust Bayesian Neural Networks by Spectral Expectation Bound Regularization*